gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerRepository.md

 ```

 ### -DefaultLabelId
-Specifies the identity (ID) of the label used as default label for this repository.
-Default label is applied on unlabled file in case no automatic rule is matched.
+Specifies the label ID to use as the default label for this data repository.
+This default label is applied to unlabeled files if no conditions are matched and the *SetDefaultLabel* parameter is set to On.

-This parameter is used only if SetDefaultLabel switch is set to On.
-Otherwise this setting is ignored.
+This parameter is ignored if *SetDefaultLabel* is set to Off.

-When a label has sub-labels, always specify the ID of just a sub-label and not the parent label.
+When a label has sublabels, always specify the ID of just a sublabel and not the parent label.

 The label ID value is displayed in the Azure portal, on the Label blade, when you view or configure the Azure Information Protection policy.
 For files that have labels applied, you can also run the Get-AIPFileStatus cmdlet to identify the label ID (MainLabelId or SubLabelId).